 We do a sonogram at around 30 days to confirm pregnancy and in many cases we do an x-ray at around 59-60 days to determine the number of puppies.
 Puppies are due around 63 days.
 This varies with dogs as much as it does with humans.
 We are as anxious as you!

 All puppies are born with me (Kara) present the entire time.
 I remain during labor with camera in hand.
-We have some amazing birth videos as a result.
-I let mom do the work and then I further clean the puppies, determine gender and weigh them.
+We check all babies, determine gender and weigh them.
 They are marked with varying colors of ribbons to identify them.
 These are adjusted or changed out as they get older.
 Puppies are weighed 2 times a day (or more if needed) first 3 to 5 days to determine weight gain.
 All puppies are watched for latching properly.
 I do not leave puppies for any extended time for the first 2 to 5 days.
 A baby monitor and camera is on them at all times or I am sleeping near them.

 Puppies are taken to the vet within 3 days to be checked and have dewclaws removed.
-We use West Loop Animal Hospital.
-West Loop does all testing and will care for puppies throughout their 8 weeks with us.
-From day 3 through about day 16 or more we practice early neurological stimulation.
+We use West Loop Animal Hospital and Spencer Animal Clinic.
+At 3 days we begin early neurological stimulation.

-Please keep in mind we highly recommend you find a trainer.. (see our January 2020 announcement below regarding TRAINING FROM HOME) .
+Please keep in mind we highly recommend you find a trainer.
+(See our January 2020 announcement below regarding TRAINING FROM HOME in our Blog) .

 Once you take your furbaby home we have a Facebook page for ongoing support and to keep up with other littermates.
 (We are also partnering with BAXTER and Bella - see below - offering an incredible train from home program).
 A Doodle is Heaven to Love is only for owners.
+Please send a friend request to join once you have your puppy home.
 It is a joy to see these babies grow up and share stories..
 We are also there to help with training or behavior challenges.
 There is a wealth of support there from us as well as other owners, many of which have more than one Goldendoodleheaven doodle.